God makes Heroes in Caves and Valleys

 The pattern is consistent: there’s always a wilderness between the calling and the arrival.
 And what you become in the wilderness determines whether you can actually handle the arrival when it comes.

 Most of us are trying to skip this part.
 We want the anointing without the caves.
-We want the throne without the wilderness.
-We want the arrival without the trudge.

 But it doesn’t work that way.
 The wilderness isn’t a detour.
 It’s the training ground.